rustic-rs/rustic/config/README.md

 ### Global Hooks `[global.hooks]`

-These external commands are before and after each commands, respectively.
+These external commands are run before and after each commands, respectively.

 **Note**: There are also repository hooks, which should be used for commands needed to set up the repository (like mounting the repo dir), see below.